eamoe/module-argo-cd/README.md

 # module-argo-cd
-A Terraform module that installs Argo CD into a cluster
+A Terraform module that installs Argo CD into a cluster.